I like helping people find the best piece of furniture for their home or business.

 No one really knows who came up with the first swivel bar stool.
 It's another one of those modern conveniences that have become a fixture in everyday life to the point that no one can remember a time when they did not exist.

-One thing is for sure—these marvels of innovative furniture design really took off in the 50s and 60s.
+One thing is for sure—these marvels of innovative furniture design really took off in the '50s and '60s.
 They were an instant hit because, well, people just liked them.
-They looked cool, they were fun to sit in, plus the instant swivel action made them great for socializing with members of the opposite sex.
+They looked cool, and they were fun to sit in—plus, the instant swivel action made them great for socializing with members of the opposite sex.
 Business owners quickly responded by installing millions of them in diners, bars and restaurants all over the country.

 Over the decades their popularity has endured to the point where they are now common in many homes, especially kitchens.
 Families have discovered that the kitchen has become the new social networking site and kitchen designers have responded with innovative layouts that include breakfast bar areas with room for several stools.
 But unlike 50 years ago, they now come in a kaleidoscope of materials, styles and sizes.
 So where do you begin?

 This article will take you through the basics, from measuring for the correct height all the way to selecting fabrics and materials.
 A swivel bar stool can really add some magic to your home or business.
 They have stood the test of time and that's nothing to get in a twist about.